Subject-Independent Brain-Computer Interface for Decoding High-Level Visual Imagery Tasks: INTRODUCTION

 One of the most attractive issues is communicating with a drone using the electroencephalogram (EEG) signals with robust performances because the EEG signals can reflect the humans’ intention \cite{lee2020design, yu2019control, wang2018wearable, karavas2017hybrid, karavas2015effect, lafleur2013quadcopter}.
 Yu \textit{et al}.\cite{yu2019control} presented a development of a practical implementation of a BCI by utilizing low-cost technologies and asynchronous signal processing techniques for EEG signal acquisition and processing to navigate a quadcopter.
 Especially, the control of drone swarms has been developed by increasing the level of artificial intelligence techniques.
 The control of drone swarms includes the direction and formation.
 Karavas \textit{et al}.\cite{karavas2017hybrid} presented the preliminary results of a hybrid brain-machine interface that combined information from the brain and an external device They instructed the subjects to spread-out and fall-in drone swarms consisting of three drones.
 Koizumi \textit{et al}.\cite{koizumi2019eeg} examined EEG source activity during the visual motion imagery via comparison with the visual motion perception.
 They instructed the subjects to imagine the movement of a drone in three planes (up/down, left/right, and forward/backward).

 EEG-based BCI systems have been developed with various kinds of paradigms which are approximately sorted into the exogenous and endogenous paradigms.
 Among them, the visual imagery (VI), one of the endogenous BCI paradigms, lets users imagine more intuitively.
+VI is a paradigm in which the users visually imagine specific objects or scenes.
+Hence, compared to other BCI paradigms, VI is an important paradigm for the formation control of specific objects.
 Since the VI can be performed regardless of the complexity of the movement, it is not difficult to perform the task, and thus the data is less contaminated due to low fatigue \cite{pearson2015mental, sousa2017pure, pearson2019human}.
 Kosmyna \textit{et al}.\cite{kosmyna2018attending} investigated the possibility to build the VI.
 They instructed the subjects to observe a visual cue of one of two predefined images (a flower or a hammer) and then imagine the same cue.
 Kwon \textit{et al}.\cite{kwon2020decoding} developed a 3-dimensional BCI training platform and applied it to assist the user in performing more intuitive imagination in the visual motion imagery experiment.
 They presented statistical evidence that the visual motion imagery has a high correlation between the prefrontal and occipital brain regions.

 A few groups have conducted the analyses for the VI-based EEG data utilizing the convolutional neural network (CNN).
 Castro \textit{et al}.\cite{castro2020development} investigated the use of deep learning techniques that involve inherent and embedded feature selection and extraction in their hidden layers.
 Hence, they did not require an explicit and human-intervened selection of features.
 Their results represented that deep learning-based BCI systems performed significantly better in comparison to the conventional methods.